muhark/dpir-intro-python/syllabus.md

 Students will learn the basics of the structure of every webpage; `html`, and how the library `beautifulsoup` can help them parse and navigate this in order to extract data from webpages.
 Students will also learn a basic introduction to regular expressions with the `re` library.

-### _Week 8_: Introduction to Natural Language Processing
+### _Week 8_: Web Scraping II

-1. What is NLP?
+1. Working with APIs
-2. Syntactic Parsing with `spaCy`
+2. Browser automation with `Selenium`
-3. Entity recognition and document similarity with `spacy`

-Students will be introduced to an advanced and increasingly popular natural language processing library: `spaCy`, and discuss how it can be useful in their own research.
-Students will learn basic concepts in natural language processing, and the challenges of operationalising text.
-References for more advanced models will also be included in the readings.
+Students will learn further techniques in web scraping, using APIs and browser automation to interact with a further variety of data sources on the web.